 |We will be using three different texts to drive our English lessons next half term.

 As we study these texts, the children will be practising their ability to retrieve key information from texts, use evidence to draw inferences about characters and use evidence to support their responses to questions.

-|Maths||In maths, we will be extending our knowledge of the place value system to study decimals.
+|In maths, we will be expanding our knowledge of the place value system to study ratio, using our fractions knowledge to help us.
 We will learn to use the four operations to solve problems involving numbers with up to two decimal points.

 We will also apply our understanding of fractions to problems involving percentages and begin to study algebra.